Meet Api Appulingam, PHL’s Deputy Director of Aviation, Capital Development.

 I haven’t.
 I’m a vegetarian so I’m still on the hunt for a vegan/vegetarian cheesesteak.
 However, I’m a tea-aholic so you’ll usually find me ordering a large English breakfast tea at one of the La Colombes.
 Caffeine is my Jet-A!

 Thank you for taking the time to chat with us today!
-We hope you accomplish everything you’ve set out to do as the head of the Capital Development Program and we wish you much success.
+We hope you accomplish everything you’ve set out to do as the head of Capital Development.
+We wish you much success.